 - Backup repository: a location used to store backup files and auxiliary replica files.

 To perform evaluation exercises, you can use a simple deployment scenario or a distributed deployment scenario (recommended).
 The choice depends on your test lab environment.
 If you have a very small test lab and there is no possibility to allocate dedicated servers that will perform the roles of an offhost backup proxy and backup repository, you can use a simple deployment scenario to evaluate the product.
 However, whenever possible, it is recommended that you use a distributed deployment scenario.
-This will help you gain insight into the new architecture of the backup infrastructure, evaluate its benefits and increase your experience in deploying backup infrastructure components.
+This will help you gain insight into the architecture of the backup infrastructure, evaluate its benefits and increase your experience in deploying backup infrastructure components.

 In a simple deployment scenario, you will need three components: